hhandika/segui/website/docs/cli-usage/genomic-convert.md

 ```

 :::note
-We are working on improving BED file support to include more columns and headers.
+We are improving BED file support to include more columns and headers.
 :::

 ### Converting MAF

-Current version supports input multiple MAF files.
+The current version supports inputting multiple MAF files.
 However, it restricts name sources from a single BED file.
-Future updates will include multiple BED file support with implementation similar to the [sequence addition](/docs/cli-usage/sequence-add) feature.
+Future updates will include multiple BED file support with an implementation similar to the [sequence addition](/docs/cli-usage/sequence-add) feature.

 ```bash
 segul genomic convert -d <directory-with-maf-files> --reference <bed-file> -o <output-file> --from-bed